*(This is not financial advise)

 • Respect your money

 • Set a stop loss order as soon as you open a trade.
 Set a positive stop loss order as soon as you are in profit.
+For example you can set a stop loss at a 10% profit once you are in profit of 20% or over.
+You can make this into a trailing stop loss also.
+You can now decide whether to re-enter the trade if the opportunity is till there for profit.

 • Use a stop loss when scalping in the opposite direction of a clear trend.